patrickschulz/openPCells/README.md

 Building this project is fairly simple, as the sole dependency is a C compiler.
 It was tested with gcc 11.1.0, but should work with other compilers too.
 Currently, the build is set up to create a stand-alone executable, which knows how to load the needed shared libraries (project-owned) by itself.
 This means that it is easy for a user without any root privileges to install opc: Just leave it where you compiled it (this is important) and point your PATH to the directory or create an alias or call opc with its absolute path.
+That all said, building is just

+    make

 # Integration in Cadence Virtuoso
 After you compiled the program and checked if it works (see previous section), you can integrate it in virtuoso.